WhatsAppWhatsApp

 woman hair with dandruff

-Aside from treating the dandruff itself, you might also want to reconsider your lifestyle choices as well as your haircare routine.
+Aside from treating the dandruff itself, you might also want to reconsider your lifestyle choices and your haircare routine.
 At Dr. Yaman’s hair clinic in Turkey, we offer our clients the following advice:

 • Beyond topical treatments, lifestyle adjustments and hair care practices play a significant role in preventing dandruff.